SIBUR Developing More Than 70 New Polymer Grades To Meet Customer Needs

-(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> MOSCOW, RUSSIA - Media OutReach Newswire - 2 February 2024 - SIBUR, Russia's largest producer of polymers and rubbers, is developing more than 70 new product grades to meet the diverse needs of customers across various industries.
+(MENAFN- Media OutReach Newswire) MOSCOW, RUSSIA - Media OutReach Newswire - 2 February 2024 - SIBUR, Russia's largest producer of polymers and rubbers, is developing more than 70 new product grades to meet the diverse needs of customers across various industries.

 This development includes polymers for packaging solutions, radiation sterilisation, and other medical applications.
 Additionally, SIBUR intends to manufacture special reagents and drilling fluids for the oil and gas industry.